greenpeace/p3_ship-map/README.md

 * Implement an image manipulation library:
 The source images need to be adjusted to suit the small file size

+* Modal lightbox for viewing images at a larger size

+* Conversion to webp images for supported browsers

 * Internet Explorer and rare browser testing

 * Switch from cloudmade to an alternate tile provider.
 Cloudmade is shutting down services from 1st May 2014, so an alternate arrangement is required.